-- 1. The bin control is a device that senses light, therefore it must be kept clean so it can "see".
-At least twice a year, remove the bin control sensors from the base of the ice chute, and wipe the inside clean, as illustrated. - 2.
-The ice machine senses water level by a probe located in the water reservoir.
+1. The bin control is a device that senses light, and must be kept clean enough so that they can "see".
+At least twice a year, remove the bin control sensors from the base of the ice chute, and wipe the inside clean, as illustrated.

+2. The ice machine senses water level by a probe located in the water reservoir.
 At least twice a year, the probe should be removed from the reservoir, and the tip wiped clean of mineral build-up.